astrumevorsor/cse15l-lab-reports/lab4-week8.md

 ## Step 4: Clone your fork of the repository from your Github account

-The moment you login, use CTRL+R, even on mac.
-Search git and then you'll find the most recently run command, for me this was ```git clone https://github.com/astrumevorsor/lab7```.
+The moment you login, use ```ctrl+r```, even on mac.
+Search git and then you'll find the most recently run command, for me this was ```git clone https://github.com/ucsd-cse15l-w23/lab7```.
 Easy.
 Now, run the command pressing the return key.

 Keys pressed: ```<ctrl + r> <g> <i> <t> <return>```